List of Marvel Comics characters: W: Wallflower

 After the mansion is destroyed and rebuilt, she is placed on the New Mutants squad with Josh, Sofia, David, Surge and Kevin and given the codename Wallflower.
 When Rahne breaks up with Josh, saying that a relationship with him is inappropriate since she is on the faculty, he begins dating Laurie to make Rahne jealous.
-Eventually Rahne, feeling it would be healthier for Josh to be with Laurie after she sees the two returning from a date, breaks off her relationship with Josh for good.
+Rahne, feeling it would be healthier for Josh to be with Laurie after she sees the two returning from a date, breaks off her relationship with Josh for good.
 Kevin spies on their conversation and uses the information to break Josh and Laurie up.
-Laurie is left embittered by the experience, going so far as to use her pheromones to manipulate Prodigy into kissing her at the dance in a successful attempt to make Josh jealous.
+Laurie is left embittered by the experience, going so far as to use her pheromones to manipulate Prodigy into kissing her at the dance to make Josh jealous.
 Sofia realizes what is happening, and the event adds to the fast disintegration of the squad.

 Thereafter, Sofia pushes all the New Mutants into a camp out for one night on the Xavier Institute grounds.
 While the initial attempts by Sofia at forcing a resolution come to disaster, a fist-fight between Josh and David leads Laurie to confess to Josh what had happened at the dance.
 Later she - along with the other New Mutants - overhear him pouring his heart out to Icarus, leading her to forgive him enough to be friends.
 After the events of House of M, where almost the entire mutant population lost their powers, Laurie was one of the few who retained the mutant gene.
-Panic spread throughout school in the aftermath of the Decimation and, assuming he'd lost his powers too, Kevin reaches out to Laurie, withering away her arm.
+Panic spread throughout school in the aftermath of the Decimation and, assuming he had lost his powers too, Kevin reaches out to Laurie, withering away her arm.
 Shortly after this, Laurie is shot and killed by a sniper working for William Stryker.
-Years later, she is resurrected during the Krakoan Age.
+Long after her death, Laurie was resurrected during the Krakoan Age.